Multi-objective optimization via equivariant deep hypervolume approximation: Training

 We train models with 64, 90, 128, and 256 channels (See Sec.\ \ref{sec:architecture} for architecture) on each objective case separately.
 In addition, we also train models on the combined dataset (See Sec.\ \ref{sec:datageneration}, denoted with -all) using 128 and 256 channels.
-All models have been trained with a learning rate of $10^{-5}$, using Adam and the Mean Absolute Percentage Error (MAPE) loss function \citep{deMyttenaere2016MeanModels}.
+All DeepHV models have been trained with a learning rate of $10^{-5}$, using Adam and the Mean Absolute Percentage Error (MAPE) loss function \citep{deMyttenaere2016MeanModels}.
 As the (scaled) hypervolume tends to become small in high-dimension cases, more common loss functions such as the RMSE become rather small rather quickly, despite having large relative errors.
 The MAPE is better suited for this setting.
 For the separate models, we use a batch size of 64 and train for 200 epochs.
+However, improvements were typically marginal after $\sim$ 60 epochs.
 For the models trained on all objective cases simultaneously, we train for 100 epochs with a batch size of 128.
 We pick the best model within these epochs based on the lowest loss on the validation partition.

-We report MAPE test errors in Table \ref{tab:individual_model_results} and compare with HV-Net \citep{Shang2022HV-Net:DeepSets}.
-Note that HV-Net uses 1 million training datapoints, whereas we use 800K.
-When using 90 channels (DeepHV-90), our model has a comparable number of parameters ($98.3$K) w.r.t HV-Net ($99.7$K), however we obtain roughly a twofold increase of performance on most objective cases.
+We report MAPE test errors in Table \ref{tab:individual_model_results} and compare them with HV-Net \citep{Shang2022HV-Net:DeepSets}.
+Note that HV-Net uses 1 million training data points, whereas we use 800K.
+When using 90 channels (DeepHV-90), our model has a comparable number of parameters ($98.3$K) w.r.t HV-Net ($99.7$K), however, we obtain roughly a twofold increase of performance on most objective cases.
 In fact, using 64 channels ($49$K parameters), we already outperform HV-Net on most objective cases.
 This boost in performance is likely due to the incorporation of scale equivariance and an additional permutation invariance over the order of the objectives, which are not incorporated into HV-Net.
-For larger models, we obtain even better results.

-We report results on DeepHV trained on all objective cases simultaneously in Table \ref{tab:indiv_vs_all_model}.
+For larger models, we obtain even better results.\\ We report results on DeepHV trained on all objective cases simultaneously in Table \ref{tab:indiv_vs_all_model}.
 Here it is shown that the general models have a significant increase in performance compared to the separate models.
-Interestingly, this shows that the model can generalize to multiple objective and can even gain additional performance in each objective case separately by seeing instances of others.
+Interestingly, this shows that the model can generalize to multiple objectives and can gain additional performance in each objective case separately by seeing instances of others.
 This potentially allows for the training of a universal model that can be trained on even higher objective cases.